EXCLUSIVE-Biden aides launch review into closing Guantanamo prison, long a source of discord

 The immediate impact of a new approach could be to reinstate, in some form, the Guantanamo closure policy of Biden’s old boss, former President Barack Obama, which was reversed by Donald Trump as soon as he took office in 2017.

-Trump kept the prison open during his four years in the White House - though he never loaded it up with “bad dudes,” as he once vowed.
+Trump kept the prison open during his four years in the White House.
 Now, 40 prisoners remain, most held for nearly two decades without being charged or tried.

 Biden’s campaign said during the 2020 race that he continued to support closing the detention center but did not say how he would do it.